Lakecrest Independent School

 High School Program

-Open to current Lakecrest students and new students applying to the Grade 10 class for 2017/2018
+Open to current Lakecrest students and new students applying for the Grades 10 and 11 classes for 2018/2019

-Lakecrest High School will be a university/college preparatory institution providing an enriched and innovative approach to secondary school teaching and learning.
+Lakecrest High School will be a university/college preparatory institution providing an enriched and personalized approach to secondary school teaching and learning.

 In addition to high school courses required for graduation, programs will be available in technology, athletics, music, and fine arts.
 Lakecrest classes will be smaller and will provide the opportunity for students to request certain elective courses/programs and have them available on an individual basis.